--M option to display system manufacture information (manufacturer Name, Chassis Information, Product Information, Bios Information and Serial Number) & there you go:
+'-M' option to display system manufacture information such as manufacturer Name, Chassis Information, Product Information, Bios Information and Serial Number.

-Run ‘lshw’ command with system' class’ option to check system manufacturer information, as shown below:
+'system' class option to check the system manufacturer information, as shown below:

-Run the following command (shown below) to locate manufacturer information:
+Run the following command to locate system manufacturer details.

 # hwinfo | egrep "system.hardware.vendor|system.hardware.product" system.hardware.vendor = 'IBM' system.hardware.product = 'System x2530 M4: -[1214AC1]-'

-Kernel’s expose some of DMI information to the ‘/sys’ virtual file system.
-Hence, use ‘grep’ command (shown below) to collect system manufacture information manually:
+The kernel exposes some DMI information to the ‘/sys’ virtual file system, so use the grep command to manually collect the system manufacturer information as shown below:

 # cat /sys/class/dmi/id/board_vendor IBM # cat /sys/class/dmi/id/product_name System x2530 M4: -[1214AC1]- # cat /sys/class/dmi/id/product_serial MK2RL11 # cat /sys/class/dmi/id/bios_version -[VVE134MUS-1.50]-

-Your feedback & support is important for us to improve the service.
-Please share your thoughts in comments & forward this to needy ones.
+Your feedback and support is important for us to improve the service.
+Please share your thoughts in comments and forward this to needy ones.